KoenDeleij/Mvx.Plugin.Style/Readme.md

 		android:layout_width="wrap_content"
 		android:layout_height="wrap_content"
 		android:layout_gravity="center_vertical"
+		local:MvxBind="Font ,Converter=FontResource,ConverterParameter=H1" />

+	<TextView
+		android:layout_width="wrap_content"
+		android:layout_height="wrap_content"
+		android:layout_gravity="center_vertical"
 		local:MvxBind="Font Empty,Converter=FontResource,ConverterParameter=H1" />

-Note the *Empty* object to bind to.
-For now you'll just need a string or object thats empty to bind to in your model.
-To force this, you can use the IStylable interface.
+Note that there is no actual property the font binds to.
+You can bind nothing, or use the *Empty* property you'll get implementing the IStylable interface.
+If you bind a color name it will override the font's color (see override colors)

 ### Override colors

 In some cases you would want to override the color of a default font.
 The color is the only property that can be overriden.
 In case you want to override the color you can add a ':ColorName' to the font name:

-#### Lists
+#### Views
+This works for the MvxFont tag:

 	<TextView
 		android:layout_width="wrap_content"
 		android:layout_height="wrap_content"
-		local:MvxBind="Font Empty,Converter=FontResource,ConverterParameter=H1:BlueDark" />
+		local:MvxFont="Font H1:BlueDark" />

-#### Views
+#### Cells
-This also works for the MvxFont tag:

 	<TextView
 		android:layout_width="wrap_content"
 		android:layout_height="wrap_content"
-		local:MvxFont="Font H1:BlueDark" />
+		local:MvxBind="Font ,Converter=FontResource,ConverterParameter=H1:BlueDark" />

 #### Bindable
 In case you want to bind the color you can use the color name as bindable property (note: not ideal, might replace this with an object to set properties).